sasilver75/obsidian/Dense Passage Retrieval.md

 - Notes that while there are more expressive model forms for measuring the similarity between questions and passages (referring to a [[Cross-Encoder]]), it notes that those models don't allow for efficient pre-computation of passage representations like Bi-Encoders do.
 	- EG we don't want to have to do 1,000,000 forward passes of BERT at query time in a Cross-Encoder, since we have to jointly encode both the query and (each) passage in that situation.
 - For a similarity function, they choose inner product (dot product).
 They do an ablation study and find that other similarity functions (like cosine similarity) perform about the same, so they just stick with simple dot products.
-- When they precompute the passage encodings, they index them using [[Faiss]], offline.
+- When they precompute the passage encodings, they index them using [[FAISS]], offline.
 They say it's an extremely efficient, open-source library for similarity search and clustering of dense vectors.
 Given a query, they embed it and retrieve the top k passages from FAISS with embeddings closest to our query embedding.
 - For the training (fine-tuning) data, ==each instance contains one question, one relevant (Positive) passage, and $n$ different, irrelevant (Negative) passages==.
 	- They note that the manner in which you select negative examples is often overlooked, but could be decisive for learning a high-quality encoder.
 They consider a few options:
 		- ==Random==: Random passages from the corpus that aren't our positives